Vasectomy And Tantra: Does It Help With Semen Retention?

 What Makes Up an Ejaculation?

-- Sperm – Sperm cells produced in the testicles,
+- Sperm – Sperm cells produced in the testicles.

 - Semen – this is the seminal fluid that comes from behind the prostate – the fluid that carries and nourishes the sperm.

-So now you know these are the 3 main elements of ejaculation and they come from 3 separate glands.
+These are the 3 main elements of ejaculation and they come from 3 separate glands.

+Thus making it impossible to fertilize an egg.
 What happens to the sperm?
 It is quickly reabsorbed by the body.
-And so you will continue to ejaculate seminal fluid and pre-cum, just without any sperm.
+And so you will continue to ejaculate seminal fluid and pre-cum.
+But there won’t be any sperm.

 Tantric Perspective on Vasectomy

-“For me personally it is against human nature and man’s nature.
+As a member of my Facebook group said: “For me personally it is against human nature and man’s nature.
 I wouldn’t do this to myself.”